hpamanji/terraform-zero-to-hero-course/Day_01/06-first-configuration.md

 ## How does it work?

-**Define a Provider:** Specify the cloud or service provider (e.g., AWS, Azure, Google Cloud).
+Create a file and name it as `main.tf` (Doesn't neccessarliy to be main, you can give your own names like - first.tf ) **Define a Provider:** Specify the cloud or service provider (e.g., AWS, Azure, Google Cloud).

 For example, below configuration is how you define aws provider with us-east-1 region.